 The principal applicant shall inform the Secretariat immediately if he/she plans to leave his/her administering institution after submission of application.
 Failure to do so will result in disqualification of the application.

-Applications declined on misconduct by the Health and Medical Research Fund (HMRF) or any other funding agencies will not be considered.
+Applications declined by the Health and Medical Research Fund (HMRF) or any other funding agencies due to misconduct will not be considered.

-Applicants' track records of overdue or unacceptable reports are taken into consideration when assessing grant applications.
-Application for new funding will not be considered if the principal applicant has overdue final or dissemination report for project(s) supported by the HMRF.
+The principal applicants' track records of overdue or unacceptable reports are taken into consideration when assessing grant applications.
+Approval for new funding will not be granted if the principal applicant has not submitted the overdue final or dissemination report of project(s) supported by the HMRF or any of its preceding funding schemes.

 (a) Application rated “3” which has been revised to address all reviewers’ comments in a structured and consistent manner.